 Secret World Wildlife Rescue offers work experience placements for students aged 18 years old and above on Animal Management and Conservation related courses.
 We can also arrange work placements for students looking to work with our other departments including fundraising, business administration, retail or finance.

 For University students completing a voluntary placement year (6, 9, or 12 months) as part of their degree please contact firstname.lastname@example.org to discuss options.
 Please note we are not able to provide accommodation or cover food costs and these placements are on a voluntary basis.

 Work Experience placements with Animal care enable students to gain experience and increase their knowledge of the following areas:

 - Animal Handling – From small birds and hedgehogs to large water birds such as swans, birds of prey and mammals including foxes and badgers.
 This can be at the centre or as part of a rescue using specialised equipment.

-- Food preparation and feeding – Every April through to September we have hundreds of baby birds admitted to the centre that need hand feeding or tube feeding as well as young mammals who can require syringe or bottle feeding (orphan rearing training required).
+- Food preparation and feeding – Every April through to September we have hundreds of baby birds admitted to the centre that need hand feeding or tube feeding.
 Volunteers also assist with food preparation for adult birds and mammals too.

 - Enrichment – See how enclosures are designed for different species in order to create an environment suited to a particular species and encourage natural behaviours.